ibeauregard/unix-shell/README.md

 ## Running the application

-After the project has compiled, run `./my_zsh` from the project's root directory.
+After the project has compiled, run the `my_zsh` executable file.

 ## echo